AxaFrance/oidc-client/CONTRIBUTING.md

 Please respect the following [PULL_REQUEST_TEMPLATE.md](./PULL_REQUEST_TEMPLATE.md)

-Packages are automaticaly published on npm when a PR is merged on main.
+Packages are automatically published on npm when a PR is merged on main.

 Example of commit messages :